phkaeser/wlmaker/doc/ROADMAP.md

 * Update build system to use libraries from the base system rather than the `dependencies/` subdirectory, if versions are avaialble.
+  * [done] Upgrade to wlroots 0.18. (support both 0.17 and 0.18 in code).
+  * Have github actions compile on trixie, using the host library.
+  * Have github actions compile not just 0.17, but also 0.18.
-  * Upgrade to wlroots 0.18.
-Verify if that & libdrm update works with lightdm.
+  * Verify if that & libdrm update works with lightdm.

 * Support different output scale & transformations
   * [done] Add a style file that has dimensions suitably for a Hi-Res screen (eg. Retina) (#99)